-- 5. Move the digital protractor to the Bellcrank surface and read measurement.
-STEP RESULT: The measurement on the protractor should read 3.822 ± .237°. - 6.
-Verify that the nose gear bellcrank and drag link are in line with one another in the extended position. - 7.
+- 5. Move the digital protractor to the Bellcrank surface and read measurement. - STEP RESULT: The measurement on the protractor should read 3.822 ± 237°. - 6.
+Verify that the nose gear bellcrank and drag link are in line with one another in the extended position.
+See "Nose Landing Gear (NLG) Rigging and Check with Landing Gear Down" on page 14-82 and "Nose Landing Gear (NLG) Rigging and Check with Landing Gear Down" on page 14-83 for rig pin information and procedures. - 7.
 Turn on master switch and verify that in the cockpit the landing gear indicator is in the landing gear down position.